h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 # H2O Ensemble: Super Learning in H2O

-The H2O Super Learner ensemble has been implemented as a stand-alone R package called [h2oEnsemble](https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble).
-The package is an extension to the [h2o](https://cran.r-project.org/web/packages/h2o/index.html) R package that allows the user to train an ensemble containing H2O algorithms.
+H2O Ensemble has been implemented as a stand-alone R package called [h2oEnsemble](https://github.com/h2oai/h2o-3/tree/master/h2o-r/ensemble).
+The package is an extension to the [h2o](https://cran.r-project.org/web/packages/h2o/index.html) R package that allows the user to train an ensemble in the H2O cluster using any of the supervised machine learning algorithms H2O.
 As in the **h2o** R package, all of the actual computation in **h2oEnsemble** is performed inside the H2O cluster, rather than in R memory.

 The main computational tasks in the Super Learner ensemble algorithm are the training and cross-validation of the base learners and metalearner.
 Therefore, implementing the "plumbing" of the ensemble in R (rather than in Java) does not incur a loss of performance.
 All training and data processing are performed in the high-performance H2O cluster.

+H2O Ensemble currently supports regression and binary classification.
+Multi-class support will be added in a future release.

 ## Install H2O Ensemble